William Johnson, Administrator

-- The Program continues to update countywide training needs assessment survey to determine specific law enforcement training needs, and to develop an local operational plan to support, coordinate and provide those activities.
+- The Program continues to support countywide training needs to support the detection, apprehension, and prosecution of drivers impaired by both alcohol and drugs, and to develop a local operational plan to support, coordinate and provide those activities.

-- The County’s inventory list for loaned DWI equipment was validated and updated by the STOP-DWI Coordinator and Program Assistant.
+- The inventory list for loaned DWI equipment continues to be validated and updated by the STOP-DWI Coordinator and Program Assistant.

 - Coordinator attended quarterly meetings of the New York State STOP-DWI Coordinator’s Association, and continues an active role as the Regional Chairman (Mid-Hudson) of the Association, and with the Association’s Law Enforcement sub-committee.

 - Coordinator continues to meet with the chiefs/officers in charge of all contracted law enforcement agencies countywide to enhance communications and identify/ address general and agency specific needs.

 To increase the public’s perception of the risks of impaired driving.